This article is recommended for individuals near the beginning of their careers

 So the phone rings and you answer the call.
 It is a recruiter - how exciting!

-Most job-seekers take their screening phone call wherever they are - whether that is in the supermarket, walking the dog, at work, or in a café.
-These are not places for a confidential conversation, as background noise makes it hard to hear.
+After spending many years in the recruitment field, I've noticed that most job-seekers take their screening phone calls wherever they happen to be, whether it's in a bustling supermarket, while walking the dog, at their current workplace, or even in a noisy café.
+Unfortunately, these places aren't ideal for a confidential conversation, as the background noise often makes it hard for me to hear them properly.

-"Thanks for calling.
+Instead, something like, "Thank you for calling.
 I would love to hear more about the opportunity.
-I am out and about/in a meeting/driving, so would it be okay for me to give you a call back in 15 minutes/2 hours?
-Is 2:15 PM a good time for you? … Brilliant can you please provide me with your name and company, and I will give you a call then…"
+Currently, I'm out and about/in a meeting/driving, so would it be possible for me to call you back in 15 minutes/2 hours?
+Is 2:15 PM a good time for you?...
+Great!
+Could you please provide me with your name and company, and I'll give you a call then."

-If you are driving, ask if the recruiter can text the information to you.
+And for those who are driving, it's best to ask if the recruiter can text the information instead.